Linden Row Inn

 🏨 hotel

-Richmond, Virginia · Est. 1847
+Richmond, Virginia ยท Est. 1847

 👻

-The Ghost Story
+The Full Story

-The townhouses quickly became a sought-after address, housing families, schools, and businesses.
 Three prestigious girls' schools operated from Linden Row.
-D. Lee Powell's Southern Female Institute occupied the two westernmost houses from 1853 to 1865, teaching young women French with two Parisian instructors in residence.
-From 1856 to 1866, Mrs. Virginia Johnson Pegram ran her school at 106-108 Franklin Street.
-Mrs. Pegram had been widowed when her husband James West Pegram, a prominent attorney and bank president, was killed in a steamboat explosion on the Ohio River in 1844.
-She opened the school to support her five children, including future Confederate generals John Pegram and William "Willie" Pegram—both of whom would die in battle in 1865, just weeks apart.
-John was killed at Hatcher's Run on February 6, three weeks after his wedding to Hetty Cary; Willie fell mortally wounded at Five Forks on April 2.
+Mrs. Virginia Johnson Pegram ran her school at 106-108 Franklin Street from 1856 to 1866.
+She had been widowed when her husband James West Pegram, a prominent attorney and bank president, was killed in a steamboat explosion on the Ohio River in 1844.
+She opened the school to support her five children, including future Confederate generals John Pegram and William "Willie" Pegram -- both of whom would die in battle in 1865, just weeks apart.
+John was killed at Hatcher's Run on February 6, three weeks after his wedding to Hetty Cary.
+Willie fell mortally wounded at Five Forks on April 2.

-After the Civil War, Miss Virginia Randolph Ellett established her school at Linden Row from 1895 to 1906.
-Among her pupils were the famous Langhorne sisters: Irene, who became the "Gibson Girl" as the wife of illustrator Charles Dana Gibson, and Nancy, who would become Lady Nancy Astor, the first female member of the British Parliament.
-In one of the townhouses lived novelist Mary Johnston, author of the 1900 bestseller "To Have and to Hold" and the feminist novel "Hagar."
-Johnston, a prominent suffragist, published "Lewis Rand" while residing at Linden Row before her death in 1936.
+D. Lee Powell's Southern Female Institute occupied two houses from 1853 to 1865, with two Parisian instructors teaching French.
+Miss Virginia Randolph Ellett ran her school from 1895 to 1906.
+Among her pupils were the famous Langhorne sisters: Irene, who became the "Gibson Girl" as the wife of illustrator Charles Dana Gibson, and Nancy, who would become Lady Nancy Astor, the first female member of British Parliament.

 Researched from 12 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.